Werkov/Werkov.github.io/_posts/2019-11-06-sync-people.md

 A timeout in asynchronous communication can be either a consequence of a deadline or failure to obtain a response (the other party rejected to respond, the message got lost).
-If the response is relevant for the sender, they must have a strategy for the timeout answers.
+If the response is relevant for the sender, they must *have a strategy for the timeout answers*.
 The timeouts add up in [case of more parties communicating](https://en.wikipedia.org/wiki/Consensus_(computer_science)), rendering the overall resolution time impractical.